MSt in Applied Criminology, Penology and Management

 Dr Caroline Lanskey is a University Lecturer in Criminology and Criminal Justice and a deputy director of the Centre for Community, Gender and Social Justice.
 After an earlier career in teaching and educational research she joined the Institute of Criminology in 2006.
 Her research interests stem from her cross-disciplinary experience of education and criminology and include youth justice, education and the arts in criminal justice, citizenship and migration, the experiences of prisoners' families and research methodologies.
 Over the past fifteen years she has worked on a number of research projects including an evaluation of a training intervention for staff in secure settings for young people; a study of the education pathways of young people in the youth justice system, a historical review of safeguarding children in the secure estate and an evaluation of restorative prison and probation programmes in Hungary, Germany, Latvia and Bulgaria.
 She recently led the Families and Imprisonment Research (FAIR) Study (www.fair.crim.cam.ac.uk) and is currently co-leading three research projects: Inspiring Futures an evaluation of the role and meaning of arts programmes in criminal justice (www.if.crim.cam.ac.uk); a research study of youth justice and rurality with Dr Joel Harvey and an evaluation of the National House Project.

-Ali is a Leverhulme Early Career Fellow at the Institute of Criminology.
-Her research interests include youth justice, the professional relationship, community supervision, emotions in criminal justice, and desistance from offending.
+Dr Ali Wigzell's research interests include youth justice, the professional relationship, community supervision, emotions in criminal justice, and desistance from offending.
 She is currently leading a research study, funded by the Leverhulme Trust and Isaac Newton Trust, exploring the nature of care and its ethical dimensions in youth justice across custody and the community in England and Wales.
 Prior to joining the Institute, Ali worked as a Research Fellow at the Institute for Criminal Policy Research (ICPR), Birkbeck, University of London.
 Here she was involved with studies on a range of topics, from the impact of restorative justice training in prisons and probation services, to the effect of the What Works Centre for Crime Reduction on the use of evidence in policing.

 Support staff at the Institute of Criminology